cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 ## Proposal

 GoRouter gains the ability to require client certificates for specific domains, with configurable identity extraction and authorization enforcement.
-This is implemented in phases:
+This is implemented in two parts:

-- **Phase 1a (mTLS Domain Infrastructure)**: GoRouter requires and validates client certificates for configured domains.
+- **Part 1 (mTLS Domain Infrastructure)**: GoRouter requires and validates client certificates for configured domains.
 The XFCC header is set with certificate details.
 This alone enables external client certificate validation.
-- **Phase 1b (CF Identity & Authorization)**: Optional, opt-in behavior where GoRouter extracts CF identity from Diego instance certificates and enforces authorization rules.
-This enables CF app-to-app routing and cross-CF federation.
+- **Part 2 (CF Identity & Authorization)**: GoRouter extracts CF identity from Diego instance certificates (when using Envoy XFCC format) and enforces authorization rules based on route options.
+This enables CF app-to-app routing.
-- **Phase 2 (Egress HTTP Proxy)**: Opt-in enhancement where the sidecar proxy automatically injects instance identity certificates, simplifying client adoption for CF app-to-app routing.
-Users enable this per-app; it is not required for Phase 1 functionality.

 ### Architecture Overview